SkPhilipp/cortex/README.md

 ## CLI

 - Add `cortex/cortex-processing/cortex` to your PATH.
-- Create your own MongoDB instance or tunnel an environment using `ssh cortex-001 -L 27017:127.0.0.1:27017 -N`
-- Use your own Ethereum blockchain or spin up a local instance using `docker-compose up`
+- Start a local Geth instance & tunnel to the development MongoDB using `docker-compose up`
-- Alternatively, tunnel an environment using `ssh cortex-001 -L 8545:127.0.0.1:8545 -N`

 When these steps are completed, the `cortex` command can run against your blockchain and MongoDB of choice as such;